Navigation

 Acalculia

-Acalculia may be classified as:
+Acalculia is broadly classified as:

-- dominant (left) parietal/temporal/occipital cortex, especially involving the angular gyrus (Brodmann areas 39 and 40)
+• Dominant (left) parietal/temporal/occipital cortex, especially involving the angular gyrus (Brodmann areas 39 and 40).

 References